Have you ever uttered these words?

 - Have a program that offers a way to handle patients who provide late notice or no-show for a scheduled appointment.
 If you put a prevention program into effect, you won’t have as many same-day cancellations or no-shows, but you still might have a few.
 So, you need a specific program that lays out the exact actions that should be taken when a same-day cancellation or no-show occurs.
 When you have a set system that can be followed with specific steps to take, your team will have more certainty and be more confident when handling those problem patients.
 Without a process to follow, without specific actions laid out, they won’t handle someone like they should.
 Your team needs to have a program that can be followed, that explains what happens when, and one that helps them know what should be handled and how to do it.

 - Train your front office team – build true Patient Care Coordinators.
-The better trained they are, the more effective they’ll be and the more your practice will thrive.
-Consistency is key – everyone should have the same training, the same understanding of how to properly manage patients, and the same steps to follow when handling a same-day cancellation or no-show.
+The better trained they are, the more effective they’ll be, and the more your practice will thrive.
+Consistency is key – everyone should have the same training, the same understanding of how to manage patients properly, and the same steps to follow when handling a same-day cancellation or no-show.
 When you have a system in place and a training program that provides your front office team with a better understanding of how to best manage patients and handle their objections, the more successful they’ll be and the more efficient and effective your practice will be.

 Are you struggling with same-day cancellations and no-shows?
 Are your front office staff not consistently handling patients who cancel?
 Unsure how to go about establishing a proven training program for your front desk?
 Not sure if you need front office training?

 You can schedule a FREE Discovery Call to learn more about my programs and how I can help you and your practice.